 This change is part of a broader regulatory process that is looking to drive responsible lending practices.
 During 2017, regulators mandated that the banking industry take tangible steps to control the growth of investment purpose lending.
 This now imposes limits on the portfolio of financiers (e.g. growth to a maximum of 10%).

-With these changes it remains important that you adopt a structure that will ensure that your goals are achieved.
+Whilst some of these changes have been relaxed it remains important that you adopt a structure that will ensure that your goals are achieved.